-I had the great pleasure of interviewing the lovely Lindsey Tramuta, writer behind the very popular Lost In Cheeseland blog and voice of The New Paris podcast.
-She is also the author of The New Paris, and The New Parisiennes (out July 2020).
+I had the great pleasure of interviewing the lovely Lindsey Tramuta, the writer behind the very popular Lost In Cheeseland blog and voice of The New Paris podcast.
+She is also the author of the best-selling book The New Paris, and The New Parisiennes (out July 2020).
 She has a pulse on the real Paris that you don’t see on Instagram.
 If you love Paris or plan to visit, be sure to check her books beforehand.

 In her own words, “I’m a Paris transplant from Philadelphia who fell in love with a Frenchman and moved to Paris.
 Cliché, right?”